-- 139 fixed-point bird utilisation surveys have been undertaken across the study area (including reference sites) between December 2016 and April 2019. - 64 bird species were recorded - Four (4) of the 64 bird species were of conservation significance: - 1.
-White-throated needletail (Hirundapus caudacutus) V. MT.
-LM (EPBC Act) - 2.
+- 139 fixed-point BUS assessments have been undertaken across the study area (including reference sites) between December 2016 and April 2019. - 66 bird species were recorded - Five (5) of the 64 bird species were of conservation significance: - 1.
+White-throated needletail (Hirundapus caudacutus) V, MT, LM (EPBC Act) - 2.
 Fork-tailed swift (Apus pacificus) MT (EPBC Act) - 3.
-Rainbow bee-eater (Merops ornatus) LM (EPBC Act) - 4.
-Cicadabird (Coracina tenuirostris) LM (EPBC Act) - No migratory shorebirds were observed flying over the site during known migratory activity periods suggesting the movement pathways are north - south along the Queensland coastline. - 72% of the birds are considered to have low risk flight behaviours, occurring below the RSA on all recorded occasions.
-92% of all bird species were recorded below the RSA, however some of these species are still capable of flying at or above the RSA - Five (5) bird species were identified flying at or above RSA which included: - White-throated needletail (Hirundapus caudacutus) V, MT, LM (EPBC Act) - o Fork-tailed swift (Apus pacificus) MT (EPBC Act) - Whistling kite (Haliastur sphenurus) least concern - o Channel-billed cuckoo (Scythrops novaehollandiae) least concern - o Tree martin (Petrochelidon nigricans) least concern - The potential impact of the four (4) bird species of conservation significance was assessed. - It was determined that although the risk of collision of some bird species (WTN and FTS) may occur, the likelihood of impacting the International and/or National population of these species is considered low.
-This is due to the widespread distribution of the species and the highly variable occurrence and abundance of this species across the WTA.
+Spectacled Monarch (Monarcha trivirgatus syn.
+Symposiarchus trivirgatus) LM, MT (EPBC Act) - 4.
+Rainbow bee-eater (Merops ornatus) LM (EPBC Act) - 5.
+Cicadabird (Coracina tenuirostris) LM (EPBC Act) - No migratory shorebirds were observed flying over the site during known migratory activity periods suggesting the movement pathways are north south along the Queensland coastline. - 71% of the birds are considered to have low risk flight behaviours, occurring below the RSA on all recorded occasions.
+92% of all bird species were recorded below the RSA, however some of these species are still capable of flying at or above the RSA - Six (6) bird species were identified flying at or above RSA which included: - White-throated needletail (Hirundapus caudacutus) V, MT, LM (EPBC Act) - o Fork-tailed swift (Apus pacificus) MT (EPBC Act) - o Whistling kite (Haliastur sphenurus) least concern - o Wedge-tailed eagle (Aquila audax) least concern - o Channel-billed cuckoo (Scythrops novaehollandiae) least concern - o Tree martin (Petrochelidon nigricans) least concern - The potential impact of the five (5) bird species of conservation significance was assessed. - It was determined that although the risk of collision of some bird species (WTN and FTS) may occur, the likelihood of impacting the International and/or National population of these species is considered low.
+This is due to the widespread distribution of the species and the highly variable occurrence and abundance of this species across the Project Area (PLA).